 The third step is for the buyer to conduct a home appraisal to finalize the loan terms.
 A home appraisal helps evaluate the price of the property and lenders won’t usually give a home loan for an undervalued property.

-After the appraisal, the buyer can ask for a home inspection, where official inspectors come in and conduct a full inspection of the property.
-If they find any issues, the buyer can negotiate with the seller to either fix the issues or subtract them from the total price.
+After the appraisal, the buyer can ask for a home inspection, where official inspectors conduct a full property inspection.
+If they find any issues, the buyer can negotiate with the seller to either fix them or subtract them from the total price.

 The fourth step is for both parties to review the official escrow documents.
 These include the transfer deed, bill of sale, the seller’s affidavit, signed mortgage deed, and other documents.